darnado/caledros-basic-blocks/README.txt

 = 2.0.1 =
 This update fixes a bug in the Linkedin icon of the Social Icon block.

+= 2.1.0 =
+This update adds several new features to the blocks included in the plugin.

 == Installation ==